andr-ew/brds/README.md

 - function 1 & 2 gate in
 - output 1-5 transpose (oct or scale degree)
 - global clock

+option for scale degrees to be unique per-track or applied to all.

 ## implementation